Workflows

 Concept Where it lives Examples

-Trigger !command, schedule, or Run now !month_close, cron 0 9 * * MON, manual run
+Trigger !command, schedule, or Run now !month_close, every Monday at 9am, manual run

-Condition / branch Condition, Filter, Loop, Parallel Fork/Join nodes route large items to review, iterate over invoices
+Branch Condition, Filter, Loop, Parallel Fork/Join route large items to review, iterate over invoices

-Action Tool, Transform, Script, Notification, Sub-workflow create an entry, send an email, run Python, call another workflow
+Action Tool, Transform, Script, Notification, Sub-workflow create an entry, send an email, run a custom calculation, call another workflow

-Human-in-the-loop Approval, Prompt nodes approve a payment, collect a missing date
+Human checkpoint Approval, Prompt approve a payment, collect a missing date

-Tool Call a registered AI tool (read or write) with params
+Tool Call a registered AI tool (read or write) with parameters

 Prompt Collect human input via a form, or inject a prompt

-Approval Suspend for an approve / reject / modify / skip decision
+Approval Pause for an approve / reject / modify / skip decision

 Condition Branch true/false on an expression